caitlingrasso/GameOfLife/README.md

-Python implementation of Conway's Game of Life using pygame
+Python implementation of Conway's Game of Life using pygame	and matplotlib